pivotal/blog/content/post/from-aws-to-gcp.md

 We, the PCF Services Enablement team in London, recently moved our development and CI infrastructure from Amazon Web Services to Google Cloud Platform (GCP).
 Why did we do this?

 - Opportunity for cost savings: [Preemptible](https://cloud.google.com/compute/docs/instances/preemptible) VMs allow for [substantial cost savings](https://media.tenor.co/images/6e53dd259c94213d290655f37470e627/raw) in development / CI environments.
-- Using [BOSH](http://bosh.io/) to deploy Cloud Foundry, Concourse and BOSH-lite lowers the barrier means the cost of change is low.
+- Using [BOSH](http://bosh.io/) to deploy Cloud Foundry, Concourse, and BOSH-lite lowers the barrier to switching IaaS providers.
 - The GCP tooling ecosystem offers sensible abstractions over a great set of core APIs.
 - From working with the Google team we have seen how responsive they are to feedback, and how quickly they iterate on the platform.